ArduPilot/node-mavlink/README.md

 This leads to generated code that contains not only raw types but also documentation where it is mostly useful: right at your fingertips.

 I hope you'll enjoy using this library!
-If you have any comments, find a bug or just generally want to share your thoughts you can reach me via emial: padcom@gmail.com
+If you have any comments, find a bug or just generally want to share your thoughts you can reach me via email: padcom@gmail.com

 Peace!